selenium-compose/selenium-compose.io/content/steps/click.md

 {{% note %}}
 Avoid using `ignore_clickable` property unless you really have to.
 Each WebElement has to be checked if it is clickable before performing click on it.

-If the flag has been set to `true` and the WebElement is not present in the DOM or is not clickable the scenario will fail which may cause confusion in debugging.
+If the flag has been set to `true` and the WebElement is not present in the DOM or is not clickable the scenario will fail which may cause confusion.
 {{% /note %}}

 There are some preconditions for an element to be clickable